TitilayoMG/Software-Sales-Report/README.md

 *	How can the company align sales efforts with these trends

 ## Data Source
 The data used for this work is gotten from Dahel Consultants and Techies for Power BI Challenge.
-I studied the dataset, data dictionary and found the right tables for the analysis.
+It was the dataset provided to everyone who participate in the challenge and luckily for me, I WON!
+You can confirm from this linkedin post [LinkedinPost](https://www.linkedin.com/posts/modinatganiyudataanalyst_powerbichampion-grateful-dataanalysis-activity-7111456548857536512-Hd-_?utm_source=share&utm_medium=member_desktop)I studied the dataset, data dictionary and found the right tables for the analysis.

 Power BI concepts like:
-•	Created key performance indicators (KPIs) and other business calculations
+*	Created key performance indicators (KPIs) and other business calculations
-•	Developed general DAX calculations
+*	Developed general DAX calculations
-•	Performed advanced DAX calculations for solving statistical measures and other mathematical formulas
+*	Performed advanced DAX calculations for solving statistical measures and other mathematical formulas
-•	Understanding of Business Requirements
+*	Understanding of Business Requirements
-•	Performance Optimization
+*	Performance Optimization
-•	Page buttons
+*	Page buttons
-•	Data Visualization
+*	Data Visualization

 ## Data Transformation
 I imported the file into Power BI then selected all tables and clicked on transform